blacklightpy/vaultofknowledge/Problems with ISKCON and its founder Prabhupada.md

 ---
 https://prabhupadabooks.com/sb/4/18/6?d=1&f=56621 (His translation and commentary of SB 4.18.6):

+(Don't mind the word "rascal" (as he uses it), but calling someone "the lowest of mankind" is far-fetched)

 > In this verse the words asadbhiḥ and adhṛta-vrataiḥ are important. **The word asadbhiḥ refers to the nondevotees.
 The nondevotees have been described in Bhagavad-gītā as duṣkṛtinaḥ (miscreants), mūḍhāḥ (asses or rascals), narādhamāḥ (lowest of mankind) and māyayāpahṛta-jñānāḥ (those who have lost their knowledge to the power of the illusory energy).
 All these persons are asat, nondevotees.** Nondevotees are also called gṛha-vrata, whereas the devotee is called dhṛta-vrata.
 The whole Vedic plan is that the misguided conditioned souls who have come to lord it over material nature should be trained to become dhṛta-vrata.
 This means that they should take a vow to satisfy their senses or enjoy material life only by satisfying the senses of the Supreme Lord.